Benjamín Garré

-Benjamín Garré (born 11 July 2000) is an Argentine professional footballer who plays as a who plays as an attacking midfielder or a winger for Brazilian club Vasco da Gama.
+Benjamín Garré (born 11 July 2000) is an Argentine professional footballer who plays as attacking midfielder or winger for Super League Greece club Aris, on loan from Vasco da Gama.

 Club career

 Garré is a graduate of the club Club Atlético Vélez Sarsfield.
 In June 2016, he signed with English club Manchester City.
 To get game practice, he played for the Citizens youth team (61 matches and 14 goals), including in the UEFA Youth League.
 Before the start of the 2018–19 season, he went on a pre-season tour of the United States with Manchester City and, as part of the 2018 International Champions Cup, played his first match for the main team against Borussia Dortmund (1–0 loss) - replacing Phil Foden in the 73rd minute.
 He also came on as a substitute in matches against Liverpool (2–1 loss) and Bayern Munich (3–2 win).

 At the beginning of 2020, Garré returned to his homeland, signing a contract with Racing Club de Avellaneda.
 On 28 February, in a match against Newell's Old Boys, he made his debut in the Argentine Primera División.
 On 24 September, in the 2020 Copa Libertadores match against the Peruvian Club Alianza Lima, he scored his first goal for Racing.

 In 2021, a left knee injury took him out of the game for seven months and forced him to start over.

 In the summer of 2022, Garré moved to Club Atlético Huracán on loan.
 On 11 June, in a match against Rosario Central, he made his debut for a new team.
 On 25 July, in a duel against Club Atlético Colón, he scored his first goal for Huracan.

 In January 2023, Garré moved to the Russian club Krylia Sovetov Samara, signing a contract for 3.5 years.
 The transfer amount was €1.75 million.
 He became the second Argentine player in the history of the club - after Gustavo Lillo.

 In February 2025, Garré moved to the Brazilian club Vasco da Gama.